thegodone/molds-branch/doc/README.txt

          NASCO_END

       -options
-       "total_steps", "num_electronic_states", "seed", and "dt" are prepared as options.
+       "total_steps", "num_electronic_states", "initial_electronic_state", "seed",
+       and "dt" are prepared as options.

        The default value of the "total_steps" is 10.